-Use the display key Ext.
-Call to establish an external consultation call ... use for the number of the second participant ... the active call is placed on hold ... the second participant is called > press the End call key ((during a conversation or before the second participant has answered) ... the call is transferred
+► Use the display key Ext.
+Call to establish an external consultation call ► ... use to enter the number of the second participant ... the active call is placed on hold ... the second participant is called ► press the End call key () (during a conversation or before the second participant has answered)... the call is transferred

-Call transfer options must be set correctly for the PBX/provider (-> page 67).
+Call transfer options must be set correctly for the PBX/provider (+ p.
+84).